The following are lectures and workshops which I offer.

 Keep it Simple, but Pack a Punch

 A full day workshop working on choosing materials and designing works to showcase simple but effective quilts.
 We will discuss color, values and design concepts, then sketch out a rough design on paper, keeping in mind that “simple” often makes more of a powerful statement than “busy”.
 This class will involve mostly improv quilting without a ruler.
 Some simple fusing may be added.
 Bring your hand dyed or commercial fabrics: an interesting focal fabric and various values in other hand dyes, batiks, silks or prints.
 Gradient fabrics are always fun.
 We will cut and piece our quilts.
 Quilting and facing will be demonstrated and discussed.
-Kit optional – $25 PDF supply list will be provided prior to class.
-For Zoom, a two part class with a day or two between would be best.
+PDF supply list will be provided prior to class.
+For Zoom, a two part class with a day up to a week in between would be best.

 We will do curved piecing of coordinated hand dyed and commercial fabrics for the background.
 Easy quilting designs will be introduced.
 Organza circles will be stitched to the surface with single or double needle applique.
 Yarns will be couched to the surface for movement and definition.
 A limited amount of fabrics, yarn, thread and silk organza will be available for purchase during class.
 Kit optional – $30.
 PDF supply list will be provided prior to class.
 Optional demo of screen printing with paint on the surface of the quilt will be offered.